emad-elsaid/emad-elsaid.github.io/Steam Deck.md

 ![](/public/26cd8e83375c0a4eddfc16a9a89dd5e9d10a1d42b02499a64c16810c2a5441df.jpg)

+#devices

-I got my steam deck 21 September 2022 as my 34th birthday gift.
+I got my steam deck 21-September-2022 as my 34th birthday gift.

 * The steam deck I got was the 512GB version.
 * It came with a hard case, microfiber cloth, a charger and a pouch bag for the charger.